 When public mistakes happen, the first line of defense for the affected company is to point the finger at the employee who went rogue.
 After all every employee is responsible for what they publish online.
-But to avoid embarrassment in the first place, remind your people to exercise caution and common sense whether they’re posting on behalf of the company or on their personal channels, it’ll be the company’s reputation that suffers.
+But to avoid embarrassment in the first place, remind your people to exercise caution and common sense.
+Whether they’re posting on behalf of the company or on their personal channels, it’ll be the company’s reputation that suffers.

 How to implement a social media policy

 Seek input.
 This policy should be crafted with employee participation.
-Taking a team approach will help ensure all your bases are covered and that everyone buys into the program.
+This will help ensure all your bases are covered and that everyone buys into the program.
 It should be an ongoing process.

 Focus on the big picture.
 Social media changes all the time, including which networks are the most popular and how they’re being used.
 Don’t get too caught up on providing specifics for each channel.
 Instead, provide guidelines that are as universal as possible.

 Social media policy examples

-Finally, here are a number of social media policies—from both the private and public sectors—that you can use to inform your own.
+Here are some social media policies from both the private and public sectors that you can use to inform your own.

 Corporate social media policy examples

-- Adidas Group Social Media Guidelines: A concise two-page guide that clearly communicates the key points with a conversational tone.
+- Adidas Group: A concise three-page guide that clearly communicates the key points with a conversational tone.

-- Best Buy Social Media Policy: This one-page document does a good job of clearly defining its expectations for online conduct.
+- Best Buy: This one-page document does a good job of clearly defining its expectations for online conduct.
 Like Adidas, Best Buy outlines the bulk of its policy in bullet form.

-- Social Media Guidelines for AP Employees: A more comprehensive policy with great situational examples.
+- Associated Press: This is a more comprehensive policy with great situational examples.

-- Reuters’ Reporting from the Internet and Using Social Media: The “Is it a hoax?” section proves policies don’t need to be boring.
+- Reuters: The “Is it a hoax?” section proves policies don’t need to be boring.
 You can create a document that uniquely reflects your brand voice.

 Government social media policy examples

 Social media policy examples for the health-care industry

-- The Ohio State University Medical Center—Social Media Participation Guidelines: If you’re looking for a way to separate and define your organizational and personal use sections, this is a great example.
-The policy starts with a clear definition of both uses and goes into a detailed explanation of the procedures and policies that apply to each segment.
+- The Ohio State University Medical Center: This is a great example of how to separate your organizational and personal use sections.
+The policy starts with a clear definition of both and explains the procedures and policies that apply to each segment.